 Calle Real and Casa de los Picos

-Calle Real is the most commercial street to see in Segovia and takes you directly to the Plaza Mayor and the Cathedral, passing before the Old Synagogue Major.
+Calle Real is the most commercial street to visit in Segovia and it takes you directly to the Plaza Mayor and the Cathedral, passing before the Old Synagogue Major.
 It changes its name on some occasions (Cervantes, Juan Bravo, Plazuela del Corpus and Isabel la Católica).

 We continue along this street until we reach the Mirador de la Canaleja, from it we can see the mountain of the dead woman and the neighborhood of San Millán.